Stop Huntingdon Animal Cruelty: Ties to the ALF

 Kevin Kjonaas – who took charge of SHAC UK while the Averys and James were jailed for six months in 2002 – declared his support for the ALF, and Robin Webb, spokesman for the ALF in the UK, attended and addressed SHAC conferences in the United States.

 In 2006 the ALF warned that it was targeting HLS suppliers, and that year firebombed a car belonging to the finance director of Canaccord Capital, a brokerage firm.
 Members of SHAC said the company had acted as brokers for Phytopharm, which had used HLS for contract testing.

 The FBI linked SHAC with attacks claimed by the militant animal rights group, the Animal Liberation Brigade.
 They issued an arrest warrant for Daniel Andreas San Diego, who they described as being "involved with the Stop Huntington Animal Cruelty campaign", in connection with bomb attacks against two of HLS's clients in California.
-San Diego was added to the FBI Most Wanted Terrorists List in 2009 and remains at large.
+San Diego was added to the FBI Most Wanted Terrorists List in 2009.